Caldis/react-image-slideshow/README.md

 - 1.2.2
 Fix the import error     - Now you can easy to import this components from this lib Fix the no imgs prop err - Now the component will not crush when it's no receive 'imgs' prop
+- 1.2.5
+Fix the Action Bar always display problems
+Fix the error in IE
+Add loading animation

 ## Credit